 This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More information here.

-1) Take everything apart before washing
+1. Take everything apart before washing

-This might be obvious to experienced pumping moms, but I did not actually know I was supposed to take breast pump parts apart when I came home from the hospital.
+This might be obvious to experienced pumping moms, but I did not actually know I was supposed to take breast pump parts apart to clean them when I came home from the hospital.
 I just sort of kept them assembled and washed them the best that I could for the first week.

 This isn’t how you are supposed to do it.
 Before you wash infant feeding items, take everything apart.

-2) Use a wash basin and a dedicated bottle brush
+2. Use a wash basin and a dedicated bottle brush

 The CDC recommends washing pump parts and bottles in a wash basin rather than directly in the sink in order to avoid contamination with any bacteria that might be there.
 They also recommend using a bottle brush that is only used for infant feeding items.